emissary-ingress/emissary/docs/user-guide/advanced-rate-limiting.md

 apiVersion: getambassador.io/v1beta1
 kind: RateLimit
 metadata:
-  name: catalog-rate-limit
+  name: qotm-rate-limit
 spec:
   domain: ambassador
   limits:
-   - pattern: [{http_method: GET}]
+   - pattern: [{remote_address: "*"}, {qotm_http_method: GET}]
      rate: 3
      unit: minute
 ```

+## Rate limiting matching rules

+The following rules apply to the rate limit patterns:

+* Patterns are order-sensitive, and must respect the order in which a request is labeled.
+For example, in #3 above, the `remote_address` pattern must come before the `qotm_http_method` pattern.
+Switching the two will fail to match.
+* Every label in a label group must exist in the pattern in order for matching to occur.
+* By default, any type of failure will let the request pass through (fail open).
+* Ambassador sets a hard timeout of 20ms on the rate limiting service.
+If the rate limit service does not respond within the timeout period, the request will pass through.
+* If a pattern does not match, the request will pass through.

 ## Troubleshooting rate limiting

 The most common source of failure of the rate limiting service will occur when the labels generated by Ambassador do not match the rate limiting pattern.
 By default, the rate limiting service will log all incoming labels from Ambassador.
 Use a tool such as [Stern](https://github.com/wercker/stern) to watch the rate limiting logs from Ambassador, and insure the labels match your descriptor.

-Also, note that Ambassador expects a response from the rate limiting service within 20 milliseconds.
-If the RLS does not respond within this timeframe, the request is passed through (fail open).

 ## More